makey makey

 Are you learning about the Iroquois around 1500?
 Do you like building things and using computers/Chromebooks?

-Here is a student booklet to help you research and create a model of an Iroquoian village around the 1500s that talks when it is touched.
-You can also make models and scratch projects based on the other societies and territories that you learn about in class.
-Here is a guide to help you.
+Here is a student booklet to help you research and create a model of an Iroquoian village around the 1500s that talks when touched.
+You can also make models and scratch projects based on the other societies and territories you learn about in class.

 Teachers